56 Companies That Pay College Tuition

 JetBlue

-At the American low-cost airline, employees may apply for the JetBlue Scholars Program designed for crewmembers who wish to go to college for the first time or to finish their degrees.
-However, it only applies to online learning.
+The JetBlue Scholars Program is available for eligible crewmembers who wish to go to college for the first time or complete what they once started.
+However, they can only do so online.

 Kroger